 Sticking to a budget can be challenging, but one of the best ways to succeed is to find a system that works for you.
-Following the right method that meets your needs and preferences can go a long way to getting your spending and saving on track.
+Following a method that meets your needs and preferences can go a long way towards getting your spending and saving on track.

 One Japanese budgeting method that’s gaining a lot of attention these days is the kakeibo (pronounced kah-keh-boh) method.
 Essentially, this budgeting method involves keeping a journal of all incoming and outgoing money to encourage a more mindful approach to spending.